-Mediterranean diet linked with lower risk of heart disease among young US workersFebruary 4th, 2014 in Health /
+Mediterranean diet linked with lower risk of heart disease among young US workersFebruary 4, 2014 in Medicine & Health / Health

 Among a large group of Midwestern firefighters, greater adherence to Mediterranean-style diet was associated with lower risk factors for cardiovascular disease (CVD), according to a new study led by researchers from Harvard School of Public Health (HSPH) and Cambridge Health Alliance (CHA).
 The study is the first to assess the effects of Mediterranean-style diet among a group of young, working U.S. adults.

 The study will appear online in PLOS ONE on February 4, 2014.